htorianik/simple_graph/README.md

 performace of two programs.
 So I decided to write such program by my own.

 #### About
-What we try to achieve:
+What we are trying to achieve:
 - Modern and high-level technology (as C++ 17).
 - Easy to install, execute, uninstall.
 - No huge runtime, native execution.
 Size of the binary file excepted to be less then 1 Mb.